Duke Street, Glasgow: Landmarks

-Today, landmarks on Duke Street include the A-listed Ladywell Business Centre, originally designed by John Burnet in 1858 as the Alexanders Endowed School, Tennents' Wellpark Brewery, the nearby Glasgow Necropolis and the A-listed former Sydney Place United Presbyterian Church, which was damaged in a fire but was restored by the Glasgow Building Preservation Trust in 1996 as an extension to the Wellpark Enterprise Centre.
-There is also a large British Bakeries factory and the Great Eastern Hotel at no. 100, which was a notorious common lodging house but has since been converted into apartments.
+Today, landmarks on Duke Street include the A-listed Ladywell Business Centre, originally designed by John Burnet in 1858 as the Alexanders Endowed School, Tennents' Wellpark Brewery and the nearby Glasgow Necropolis.

+The A-listed former Sydney Place United Presbyterian Church at 176 Duke Street, was built 1867/8 by Charles Kinnear and John Dick Peddie in a neoclassical Greek revivial style.
+The church was damaged in a fire but was restored by the Glasgow Building Preservation Trust in 1996 as an extension to the Wellpark Enterprise Centre.

+There is also a large British Bakeries factory.
 There was also the Eastern District Hospital, latterly known as Duke Street Hospital, before it closed 1994.
 The main building was converted into flats, but is now vacant.
 The area is served by High Street railway station, Bellgrove railway station and Duke Street railway station.